Swanson saves Braves in 10th for 5-4 win over Diamondbacks | New Country 923

+PHOENIX (AP) — The series between National League playoff hopefuls Atlanta and Arizona has been a wild ride, and Saturday night’s ending might have topped them all.

-PHOENIX (AP) — Braves shortstop Dansby Swanson made a diving stop on the outfield grass and cut down Nick Ahmed at home plate for the final out to preserve Atlanta’s 5-4 victory over the Arizona Diamondbacks in 10 innings Saturday night.
+Braves shortstop Dansby Swanson made a diving stop on the outfield grass and cut down Nick Ahmed at home plate for the final out to preserve Atlanta’s 5-4 victory in 10 innings.

+“He just gave every last bit of energy he had and obviously won the game for us,” Braves manager Brian Snitker said.

 Atlanta got two runs in the top of the 10th to go up 5-3.
-Freddie Freeman scored on first baseman Paul Goldschmidt’s throwing error, and Ender Inciarte followed with an RBI triple.
+Freddie Freeman scored on first baseman Paul Goldschmidt’s throwing error, and Ender Inciarte added an RBI triple.

 The victory boosted Atlanta’s lead in the NL East to 3½ games over Philadelphia.
 Arizona fell 2 1/2 games behind first-place Colorado in the NL West.